jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 For part 2, the meaning of the mask was changed.
 In this case, it is applied to the address rather than the value.
 Additionally, the `0`s are ignored.
 The `1`s are set on the address.
 The `X`s become wildcards meaning that treating both as `0` and `1` and both should be evaluated.

 For simplicity of diagnosing problems, I chose to use the `IntToBin` function to write the address as a 36 character binary string and applied the `1`s.
-Then using some generate rows I created a row for every permutation and then using regular expressions created the new address values.
+Then using some generate rows, I created a row for every permutation and then using regular expressions created the new address values.
 Finally, after this, the same double summarise tools produced the answer.

 ## [Day 15 - Rambunctious Recitation](https://adventofcode.com/2020/day/15)
 - [Community Discussion](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-15/td-p/680525)